SasangaME/AuthLoom/README.md

 <h1>AuthLoom</h1>

-<p>AuthLoom is an open-source library for JWT authorization based on configuration.
+<p>AuthLoom is a library for JWT authorization based on configuration.</p>